leomccormack/Spatial_Audio_Framework/README.md

 -DSAF_BUILD_TESTS=1                        # build unit testing program
 ```

-If using **SAF_USE_INTEL_MKL** as the performance library, then the default header and library paths may be be overridden with:
+If using **SAF_USE_INTEL_MKL** as the performance library, then the default header and library search paths may be overridden with:
 ```
 -DINTEL_MKL_HEADER_PATH="path/to/mkl/headers"
 -DINTEL_MKL_LIB="path/to/mkl/libs/mkl_rt(.so/.dylib/.lib)"   # OR: